You Are Our Priority

 If you injured your back while you were operating a commercial vehicle, or while you were performing other duties at your trucking job, you may have a right to workers’ compensation benefits, contact our Charlotte workplace injury lawyers.
 Workers’ compensation benefits cover approximately two thirds of your pre-injury wages, while providing additional compensation for medical treatment and care costs.

-Led by founding attorney and Board Certified Workers’ Compensation Specialist Martha Ramsay, our aggressive legal team is known for its strong track record of obtaining benefits for seriously injured truckers and commercial drivers.
+Led by founding attorney and Board Certified Workers’ Compensation Trial Lawyer Martha Ramsay, our aggressive legal team is known for its strong track record of obtaining benefits for seriously injured truckers and commercial drivers.

 For assistance filing a back injury workers’ compensation claim in North Carolina, or to get legal help if your benefits were recently terminated or suspended, contact the Ramsay Law Firm at (704) 376-1616 for a free consultation